thogiti/thogiti.github.io/_posts/2024-08-18-MCP-FOCIL-Blockchain-Censorship-Resistance.md

 **MCP** offers a robust and innovative solution to censorship resistance, particularly when implemented through designs like BRAID.
 By distributing block production across multiple proposers, MCP significantly increases the cost and difficulty of censoring transactions.
 However, the associated complexity, potential for timing games, and resource demands present significant challenges that may limit its applicability, particularly in protocols where efficiency and simplicity are critical.

 **FOCIL**, in contrast, provides a more straightforward approach that enhances censorship resistance with minimal changes to existing protocol structures.
 While it may not achieve the same level of decentralization as MCP, its simplicity and efficiency make it an attractive alternative for many use cases, especially in environments where resource constraints are a concern.

+View-merge protocols like MCP and FOCIL can enhance the user experience of inclusion commitments by involving multiple participants in defining the block’s contents.
+However, the effectiveness of this improvement depends on the specific implementation.
+For instance, in FOCIL, obtaining a commitment from someone other than the proposer offers only a probabilistic guarantee of inclusion.
+Yet, securing commitments from multiple committee members could increase that probability to nearly 100%.
+In MCP, as long as there is no liveness fault, obtaining an inclusion commitment from any single proposer in a slot provides the same level of assurance as a commitment from a monopolistic leader.

 Ultimately, the choice between MCP and FOCIL depends on the specific requirements of the protocol.
 Protocol designers must carefully weigh the trade-offs between enhanced censorship resistance, the complexity of implementation, and the demands on system resources.
 Future research should continue to explore these trade-offs, particularly as blockchain technology evolves and new applications emerge.